 Rates for a domestic property are based on the capital value of your home on 1 January 2005.
 The same level of rates is due on all domestic properties whether occupied or empty.

 When you buy your new home, you must tell Land & Property Services (LPS) immediately to get an accurate rate bill.
 You can use an online form to open a new domestic rate account.
 To use this form you must provide contact details for the previous owner, or details of a solicitor or estate agent involved in the sale.

 You should contact LPS by telephone about changes to non-domestic or rental properties.

 - text relay: 18001 0300 200 7801

-While you are waiting for your first bill, you can use the rates calculator to find out rates on the property for a full rating year.
-LPS sends annual rates bills at the beginning of April, based on rates assessed from 1 April to 31 March the following year.
+While you are waiting for your first bill, you can find a property valuation which you can then use to find out the rates on the property for a full rating year.
+LPS sends annual rate bills at the beginning of April, based on rates assessed from 1 April to 31 March the following year.

 If the person responsible for paying the rates changes during the rating year, for example the property is sold, LPS will reassess the rates.
 Your rates assessment will be from when you own the property.

 To find a valuation, you will need the property number and postcode.